 You do not need a full barista setup, just a few reliable tools that help you repeat success.

-Pour-Over Brewer: Choose from models like the Kalita Wave, Hario V60, or Chemex (we will cover each in its own guide).
+- Pour-Over Brewer: Choose from models like the Kalita Wave, Hario V60, or Chemex (we cover each in its own guide).

-Burr Grinder: Consistent grind size is critical for even extraction.
+- Burr Grinder: Consistent grind size is critical for even extraction.
+Not sure where to start?
+See our guide on why your grinder matters.

 The Basic Pour-Over Method